I. POLICY STATEMENT

 - Intervention/Remediation efforts must include:

 - Professional development for school staff on how to respond appropriately to students who bully, are bullied, and are bystanders who report bullying.
-Education/intervention for the students exhibiting bullying behaviors will include teaching replacement behaviors, empathy, tolerance and sensitivity to
+Education/intervention for the students exhibiting bullying behaviors will include teaching replacement behaviors, empathy, tolerance and sensitivity to diversity.

-- The development of a process for the assistance upon request in completing, confidential collection, and prompt investigation of Bullying, Harassment, or Intimidation Reports that are submitted by students who are bullied, students who are bystanders, or parents/guardians.
-Information obtained from the forms shall be recorded for data collection, storage, and submission according to the requirements of Education Article 7-424, Annotated Code of Maryland
+- The development of a process for the assistance, upon request, in completing, confidential collection, and prompt investigation of Bullying, Harassment, or Intimidation Reports that are submitted by students who are bullied, students who are bystanders, or parents/guardians.
+Information obtained from the forms shall be recorded for data collection, storage, and submission according to the requirements of Education Article 7-424, Annotated Code of Maryland.

 - Support/counseling for the targeted student with protection from retaliation and further episodes of bullying.